Daltro-Oliveira-Vinuto/IDJ-2023.2/README.md

 </p>

 <p>
-		To only execute just type: make load
+		To only execute just type: make load or ./main.exe
 </p>